tmbasic-lang/tmbasic/doc/maintainer-instructions.md

         - Specs: 8 vCPU + 4GB RAM + 100GB disk
         - Recommended: Parallels VM on Apple M1, or AWS `c6g.2xlarge`

-1. Clear any existing dependencies on the build machines so that we perform a fresh build using the latest versions.

-    Linux: `docker system prune -a`
+1. On Linux: `sudo apt-get install -y zip && docker system prune -a`.

-    Mac: `rm -rf mac-*`
+1. On the Mac: `rm -rf mac-*`.

-1. Perform these instructions on the Mac.
-Make sure that the Linux machines are accessible from the Mac via `ssh` with public key authentication.
+1. Make sure that the Linux machines are accessible from the Mac via `ssh` with public key authentication.

-1. Configure your bash session with the `ssh` connection details for the Linux build machine using the following commands.
+1. On the Mac, configure your bash session with the `ssh` connection details for the Linux build machine using the following commands.

     ```
     export BUILD_KEY=/path/to/ssh-key.pem